-- Entertainment retailer.
-The picture and sound quality of DVDs and CDs can diminish with prolonged moisture and heat.
-Vintage records can warp.
+- Technology retailer.
 Moisture is harsh on electronic devices such as stereos, TVs and monitors.
 Internal condensation can damage these items.

 How a commercial HVAC preventive maintenance contract can benefit you

-Securing a commercial HVAC preventive maintenance contract could save you headaches and money in the long run.
+Securing a commercial HVAC preventive maintenance contract will save you headaches and money.
 Let’s review some of the benefits:

 - Regular commercial HVAC preventive maintenance ensures customer comfort, which will promote business growth and retention

 - Keeping to a preventative maintenance schedule results in a consistently comfortable climate for your employees, which will bolster productivity

 - Routine maintenance is likely to save you money on repair costs